jordancaudill/flexboy.scss/README.md

 # flexboy.scss
-flexboy.scss is a light-weight scss library, with the purpose of exposing useful SCSS selectors for your project's typical colors, fonts, and flexbox properties.
+flexboy.scss is a light-weight scss library, with the purpose of exposing useful SCSS placeholder classes for your project's typical colors, fonts, and flexbox properties.
 Define your own responsive breakpoints for your project, and take advantage of the SCSS @extend functionality to keep your styles short, clean, and readable.

 ## Get Started
 Install flexboy.scss via npm.